The following article is based on the the organization study guide, 'What Does The Bible Really Teach?'

 If you decide to read this Watchtower publication, beware.
 It looks like a very innocent publication that exposes 'the truth', but in fact if you know what to look for, you'll see that it's filled with false assumptions and incorrect information.

-The Watchtower uses the Bible to 'prove' what they say.
+The organization uses the Bible to 'prove' what they say.
 But they don't use the organization to prove what the Bible says.
 What this means is their publications lead you to believe in things that are not true at all.
 If you carefully read all the articles on this site, you'll see that what they teach is not from the Bible.
 They've added to what the Bible says and have interpreted it incorrectly.

 They make you believe they have 'the truth' because quotes from the Bible are everywhere.
 However quoting Bible scriptures doesn't 'prove' anything.
 The very same scriptures could be used to 'prove' totally different doctrines.

-Some say the Watchtower invented 'the truth' based on the personal beliefs of their founder, Charles Taze Russell.
+Some say the organization invented 'the truth' based on the personal beliefs of their founder, Charles Taze Russell.
 Leaders who followed Russell added their own 'truths' as the years went by.
 These 'truths' are not truths at all.